To impress with your planted fish tank you’ll likely need the help of commercial products.

 Tap water in the US, for example, is supposed to have no more than 10 ppm of Nitrate-Nitrogen.

 For fish keeping purposes this number should be converted to just Nitrate.
 After the conversion, we find out that the actual number of Nitrate that’s allowed in the US tap water equals around 44 ppm.

 You should test your tap water and find out if you’ll need to reduce the Nitrate or consider a different water source.

 Another thing to consider is fish waste.
 An overstocked fish tank may only need certain microelements as a source of plant food.

-Some people may now wonder why they should still use aquarium plant fertilizers, though there already is fish waste to manure the plants.
+Some people may now wonder why they should still use aquarium plant fertilizers, though there already is some fish waste to manure the plants.

 That’s a good point.
 But there is a problem.